 Is albacore tuna healthier than regular tuna?

 Both albacore and other types of tuna offer similar nutritional advantages, including protein, selenium, and vitamin B12.
 However, albacore tuna is a better source of heart-healthy omega-3 fatty acids.
-On the other hand, it has slightly higher mercury content than light tuna ( or yellowfin tuna), so pregnant women and children should consume it in limited amounts
+On the other hand, it has slightly higher mercury content than light tuna (skipjack tuna or yellowfin tuna), so the FDA also recommends that children between 1-11 years old and pregnant or breastfeeding women limit their tuna intake to 8-12 oz of light tuna or 4 oz of white tuna per week.

 What is the healthiest tuna to eat?